ministryofjustice/cloud-platform/.github/ISSUE_TEMPLATE/cloud-platform-k8s-upgrade-template.md

 Review the compatibility matrix of kube-state-metrics and verify if the image is compatible with the upgraded Kubernetes version.
 If the version is a mismatch, check if the whole kube-prometheus-chart needs updating to get the default version of kube-state-metrics from the chart-> values.
 Otherwise, pin the kube-state-metrics image to match the Kubernetes version.

 ## Issue 13:
-### Upgrade cluster autoscaler for k8s version <version>
+### Upgrade cluster autoscaler for EKS version <upgrade-version>
-The Cloud Platform Cluster is in k8s version <version>.
-Hence upgrade the cluster-autoscaler to match the k8s version.
+The Cloud Platform EKS Cluster is in Kubernetes version <upgrade-version>.
+Hence upgrade the cluster-autoscaler to match the Kubernetes version.

 https://github.com/kubernetes/autoscaler/tree/master/charts/cluster-autoscaler
 https://github.com/ministryofjustice/cloud-platform-terraform-cluster-autoscaler

 ## Issue 14:
-### Upgrade cluster descheduler for k8s version <version>
+### Upgrade cluster descheduler for EKS version <upgrade-version>
-The Cloud Platform Cluster is in k8s version <version>.
-Hence upgrade the descheduler to match the k8s version.
+The Cloud Platform EKS Cluster is in Kubernetes version <upgrade-version>.
+Hence upgrade the descheduler to match the Kubernetes version.

 https://github.com/kubernetes-sigs/descheduler?tab=readme-ov-file#%EF%B8%8F--documentation-versions-by-release
 https://github.com/ministryofjustice/cloud-platform-terraform-descheduler

 ## Issue 15:
-### Post k8s version <version> Cleanup
+### Post EKS version <upgrade-version> Cleanup
-Following upgrade from EKS <old-version > <version>, there will be a number of cleanup activities that need addressing:
+Following upgrade to EKS <upgrade-version>, there will be a number of cleanup activities that need addressing:

-Update user guide / runbook references
-Update tools-image for kubectl version
+Update user guide / runbook references to EKS version Update tools-image for kubectl version
 Update cloud-platform-cli for kubectl version
 Update concourse pipelines to use updated tools-image and cli